 Assessment Method

-The course grade grade is based on active participation in workshops, submission of homework assignments, and an end-of-term interview session.
-Unlike traditional exams, Founder Fundamentals focuses on practical entrepreneurial skills rather than theoretical knowledge.
+The course grade grade is based on active participation in masterclasses, submission of homework assignments, and an end-of-term interview session.
+Unlike traditional exams, Founder Fundamentals puts an emphasis on practical entrepreneurial skills rather than theoretical knowledge.

 Homework Assignments

-After each workshop, participants are expected to complete and submit assignments that include reflections, interviews, scenarios, or presentations.
+After each masterclass, participants are expected to complete and submit assignments that include reflections, interviews, scenarios, or presentations.

-Upon completing 6 workshops and the associated homework, students participate in a brief interview session to reflect on their progress, which is used to calculate their final grade.
+Upon completing 5 workshops and the associated homework, students participate in an interview session to reflect on their progress, which is used to calculate their final grade.

 Attendance Policy

-Attendance in workshops is mandatory to qualify for credit conversion and grading.
+Attendance in masterclasses is mandatory to qualify for credit conversion and grading.

 Your Lecturers and Program Managers